 You can try any of them according to your choice & taste preferences.

 One thing that should be taken into consideration is that no oil should be reused.

 It is also recommended that you keep changing or rotating your cooking oil every three to four months.
 So that your body gets all the essential fatty acids.

 So friends that’s all for this article.
-I hope you found it helpful.
+I hope you found this guide on Best Cooking Oil In India helpful.

 I promise that whatever I have written in this or any of the previous articles is my honest opinion.

 I wish you all the best and thank you so much for reading.

 Share your views or suggest ideas or ask your questions via comments section below.